zhang-beichen/XAI_Drought_Impacts/README.md

 **Beichen Zhang**, Fatima K. Abu Salem, Michael J. Hayes, Kelly Helm Smith, Tsegaye Tadesse, Brian D. Wardlow

-***This study was sbumitted to [Science of the Total Environment (STOTEN)](https://www.sciencedirect.com/journal/science-of-the-total-environment) [IF: 10.75] in February 2023.***
+***The script and demo of the research published in [Science of the Total Environment (STOTEN)](https://www.sciencedirect.com/journal/science-of-the-total-environment)  July 2023.***

 ## Abstract

 > Drought is a common and costly natural disaster with broad social, economic, and environmental impacts.
-Artificial intelligence (AI) and machine learning (ML) have been widely and increasingly applied in relative studies because of their outstanding performance on predictive tasks.
-However, for practical applications like disaster monitoring and assessment, the cost of the model’s failure, especially false negative predictions, might have a significant impact on society.
-Stakeholders are not satisfied with or do not “trust” the predictions from the models considered as “black boxes”.
+Machine learning (ML) has been widely applied in scientific research because of its outstanding performance on predictive tasks.
+However, for practical applications like disaster monitoring and assessment, the cost of the model’s failure, especially false negative predictions, might significantly affect society.
+Stakeholders are not satisfied with or do not “trust” the predictions from a so-called *black box*.
 The explainability of ML models becomes progressively crucial in studying drought and its impacts.
-Hence, we proposed an explainable ML pipeline using XGBoost and SHAP based on a comprehensive drought impacts database in the U.S. The XGBoost models in the pipeline significantly outperformed the baseline models in predicting the occurrence of multi-dimensional drought impacts.
-The state- level case studies show that **the Standardized Precipitation Index (SPI) and Standardized Temperature Index (STI) contribute more significantly to predicting drought impacts than land cover types and social vulnerabilities.** The patterns of the SHAP values reveal expected relationships between the SPI variables and drought impacts, in which negative SPI values positively contribute to the occurrence of drought impacts. **The explainability based on the SPI variables improves the trustworthiness of the XGBoost models.** Overall, this study indicates the initial success of applying explainable ML to predicting and assessing complex drought impacts. **The proposed pipeline has promising results in providing accurate predictions of the occurrence of drought impacts and making the relationships between drought impacts and indicators more interpretable.
-The study also reveals the potential of utilizing explainable ML to help stakeholders better understand the complex drought impacts at the regional level.**
+In this work, we propose an explainable ML pipeline using the XGBoost model and SHAP model based on a comprehensive database of drought impacts in the U.S. **The XGBoost models significantly outperformed the baseline models in predicting the occurrence of multi-dimensional drought impacts derived from the text-based Drought Impact Reporter**, attaining an average F2 score of 0.883 at the national level and 0.942 at the state level.
+The interpretation of the models at the state scale indicates that the Standardized Precipitation Index (SPI) and Standardized Temperature Index (STI) contribute significantly to predicting multi-dimensional drought impacts. **The time scalar, importance, and relationships of the SPI and STI vary depending on the types of drought impacts and locations.
+The patterns between the SPI variables and drought impacts indicated by the SHAP values reveal an expected relationship in which negative SPI values positively contribute to complex drought impacts.
+The explainability based on the SPI variables improves the trustworthiness of the XGBoost models.** Overall, **this study reveals promising results in accurately predicting complex drought impacts and rendering the relationships between the impacts and indicators more interpretable.
+This study also reveals the potential of utilizing explainable ML for the general social good to help stakeholders better understand the multi-dimensional drought impacts at the regional level and motivate appropriate responses.**

 ## Graphic Abstract